slackapi/python-slack-sdk/docs-src/auth.rst

 Once your user has completed the OAuth flow, you'll be able to use the provided tokens to call any of Slack's API methods that require an access token.

-See the :ref:`Web API usage <web-api-examples>` section of this documentation for usage examples.
+See the :ref:`Web API usage <basic_usage>` section of this documentation for usage examples.

 .. include:: metadata.rst